quil/quil-templates/cljs/src/leiningen/new/quil_cljs/README.md

 ## Publishing your sketch

-Before you publish your sketch, run `lein cljsbuild once optimized`.
+Before you publish your sketch, run `lein do clean, cljsbuild once optimized`.
 This will compile your code and run Google Closure Compiler with advanced optimizations.
 Take `resources/public/index.html` and `resources/public/js/main.js` and upload them to server of your choice.

 ## License